-87. The need for standardized approaches to knowledge management has been noted above.
-For example, standardized means of assessing and monitoring plastic waste and MPP can facilitate compilation and interpretation of regional trends, identify hotspots or transboundary transport of MPP function.94 Capacity building cuts across all activities from the wellbeing of waste-pickers, through training of customs officials to backstopping circular economy innovators.
+86. The need for standardized approaches to knowledge management has been noted above.
+For example, standardized means of assessing and monitoring plastic waste and MPP can facilitate compilation and interpretation of regional trends, identify hotspots or transboundary transport of MPP function.
+Capacity building cuts across all activities from the wellbeing of waste-pickers, through training of customs officials to backstopping circular economy innovators.
+In the WIO region, the Our Blue Future initiative and the proposed WIO Regional Information Management Strategy (IMS) may support these activities.